Object Storage Repository

 Create own bucket/container for each repository with own user and restrictive ACL

-General security best practices apply and creating seperate buckets/containers and credentials for each is as such.
+General security best practices apply and creating separate buckets/containers and credentials for each is as such.

 Separate buckets/containers will also make sure to keep the failure domains smaller and allow for easier implementation of different retention settings.